MGPoirot/Dash-Server-Status-Dashboard/src/pages/data-format.md

-Server Monitoring Metrics — Data Format Specification
+Data Format Specification
 =====================================================

-This document describes the JSON data format used by the monitoring dashboard.
+This document describes the JSON data format used by this monitoring dashboard.
 All monitoring scripts generate metric data in this format, which Gatsby then ingests to build the UI.

 The design supports: